Scientific Name

 Description

-Kalanchoe laetivirens, also known as Bryophyllum laetivirens, is an unusual succulent with a simple stem and large, green to bluish-green leaves with baby plantlets all around the round-toothed edges, giving them a dainty, unique appearance.
-It grows up to 8 inches (20 cm) tall.
-The leaves are oblong to elliptic, up to 6 inches (15 cm) long and 2.8 inches (7 cm) wide.
-Flowers are greenish-white or greenish-yellow, tinged with pink to purplish-pink.
-They are bell-shaped and appear in many-flowered, up to 8 inches (20 cm) tall, corymbose cymes in early spring.
+Kalanchoe laetivirens is an unusual succulent with a simple stem and large, green to bluish-green leaves with baby plantlets around the round-toothed edges, giving them a dainty, unique appearance.
+It can grow up to 8 inches (20 cm) tall.
+The leaves are oblong to elliptic, measuring up to 6 inches (15 cm) long and 2.8 inches (7 cm) wide.

 This species is similar to Kalanchoe daigremontiana but differs characteristically in its growth habit and the color and form of the leaves.